Nambili-Samuel/Healthcare/README.md

 ## Key Players in Healthcare

-- **Healthcare Providers**: Doctors, nurses, therapists, pharmacists, and other trained professionals who deliver direct care.
+- **Healthcare Providers**: Doctors, nurses, therapists, pharmacists, and other trained professionals.
-- **Healthcare Facilities**: Hospitals, clinics, nursing homes, and outpatient care centers that provide spaces for treatment.
+- **Healthcare Facilities**: Hospitals, clinics, nursing homes, and outpatient centers that provide spaces for treatment.
 - **Insurance Companies**: Facilitate access to care by covering healthcare costs for policyholders.
 - **Public Health Organizations**: Government and non-governmental organizations work to promote population health, conduct research, and create health policies.